Taleveras: Operations

 The president and Chairman of Taleveras, Igho Sanomi, led a delegation to Ivory Coast in November, where an upstream deal with the government of the francophone West African State for offshore Block CI-523 were signed and sealed with officials of the Ministry of Energy and Petroleum, PETROCI, the national oil company of Ivory Coast, and Afren, the London Stock Exchange-listed independent oil and gas company.
-Taleveras had earlier acquired an interest in Afren’s CI-525, located near the Ghanaian border in Ivory Coast.
+Taleveras had earlier acquired an interest in Afren's CI-525, located near the Ghanaian border in Ivory Coast.

 In December 2013, an oil industry services group, Petrofac, in conjunction with Taleveras Energy Resources, signed a memorandum of understanding detailing a five-year co-operation agreement with the Nigerian Petroleum Development Company, which seeks to support "NPDC's aims to further build indigenous capacity and technical capabilities of NPDC & its affiliates."
-In the MOU, Petrofac and Taleveras agrees to "provide financial, technical, and capacity and capability building support for the further development of NPDC's offshore block OML119 in a risk-based support agreement, by which reserves and license ownership are retained by NPDC."
+In the MOU, Petrofac and Taleveras agree to "provide financial, technical, and capacity and capability building support for the further development of NPDC's offshore block OML119 in a risk-based support agreement, by which reserves and license ownership are retained by NPDC."

 Taleveras is a member of an indigenous consortium, Aiteo Consortium, which won the Oil Mining Lease (OML) 29, "the largest oil block among the four blocks offered to prospective reputable investors" by Shell Petroleum Development Company (SPDC).
 The consortium made the highest bid of $2.85 billion to defeat competitors.

 In January 2015, Taleveras signed a deal with the government of Equatorial Guinea "to build a giant oil storage hub in the central African country.
 The Bioko Island facility will have a total capacity of 1.34 million tonnes of storage for crude oil and products such as gasoline, naphtha, jet fuel and fuel oil, the firm said.
 It will be the largest crude and products storage facility in Africa."